 The Club also provides a limited number of lockers to rent for the season (September to the end of Spring Session).
 The fee is $25 for the entire season.
 Lockers are given to returning renters first.
 Locker registration can be when you register for the Winter Season.
 The Club is not responsible for belongings left unattended in the dressing rooms.

 EYSC offers club sweaters for all skaters.
 These sweaters are great team uniforms for skaters during the competition season.
-Club clothing will be available for ordering as of October 16th.
+Club clothing will be available for ordering in October .
 This is a great way to feel apart of Team EYSC, while staying warm on the ice.

 REFUND & WITHDRAWAL POLICY